 - Programming Projects

 This course will expand on the material covered in Computer Information Systems 11.
 The components of the course include:

 Projects will include creating games using Unity and Blender 3D game engine.
 Students will also have the opportunity to develop professional web sites using HTML, CSS, Dreamweaver, Adobe Animate.
 The Digital Media component will focus on Blender 3D, Photoshop, and opportunities to do 3D printing and Robotics.
 Students may have the opportunity to create a major project in their area of preference.

 DIGITAL MEDIA DEVELOPMENT 11

 An introduction to media design concepts featuring digital media hardware and software tools and techniques, survey of media design applications, and issues relating to the use of media.
 Students plan media-based projects using text, graphics, audio, video, animation, and interactivity and follow a development process to create projects.
-Topics of study include; video production and editing using Adobe Premiere, document publishing and design using Adobe In-Design and Photoshop, web page creation in Dreamweaver, animation and 3 dimensional animation using Sketch-Up, Flash, and Blender.
+Topics of study include video production and editing using Adobe Premiere, document publishing and design using Adobe In-Design and Photoshop, web page creation in Dreamweaver, animation and 3 dimensional animation using Sketch-Up, Character Animator, and Blender.

 DIGITAL MEDIA DEVELOPMENT 12

 This course builds on the learning outcomes introduced in Media Design 11.
 The course covers the four main areas introduced in Media Design 11 in greater detail and a higher level of complexity.

 - Desktop Digital Video – Learn and use the processes of each stage of video production: pre-production, production, and post-production to produce digital video using the computer.

 - Graphic Design and Desktop Publishing – Use digital cameras, scanners, and imaging tools such as Photoshop to produce complex documents featuring graphic design concepts and page layouts.